Select travel dates to see prices

 Typical day

-PMGY’s Dog Shelter project in Sri Lanka is an incredible opportunity to do your bit to help protect are care for these lovely animals whilst spending time in a country that will amaze you on so many levels.
+Sri Lanka's dog rescue volunteer program is an incredible opportunity to do your bit to help protect and care for these lovely animals.
+You can make a positive impact whilst spending time in a country that will amaze you on so many levels.

 Free-time activities